ulflulfl/hints/git-server/gitea-runner.md

 I like to place the containers config in a folder beside the docker-compose.yml, so the volume names start with: ./runner/...

-> :warning: Don't start the container yet!
+> :warning: **Warning:** Don't start the container yet!
 If you would start the compose right now, you'll get a directory ./runner/config.yaml which is NOT what's needed.

 ## config.yaml

 Create the runner configuration file:

 * touch ./runner/config.yaml
-* Copy the example content from https://gitea.com/gitea/act_runner/src/branch/main/internal/pkg/config/config.example.yaml unchanged into the config.yaml file:
+* Copy the example content into the config.yaml file:

 ```
 # Example configuration file, it's safe to copy this as the default config file without any modification.